Frequently Asked Questions#

 Read Messages control for details and examples.

-Prefix (ui) the callback's name by cb_, as in cb_onclick(...).
+Prefix (ui) the callback's name by cb_ (callback), as in cb_onclick(...).
 By doing so arguments usage won't be checked.
 Another solution is to use one of the names defined in the "dummy-variables" configuration variable for unused argument ("_" and "dummy" by default).

-4.7 Why are there a bunch of messages disabled by default?#
+Why are there a bunch of messages disabled by default?#

-pylint does have some messages disabled by default, either because they are prone to false positives or that they are opinionated enough for not being included as default messages.
+Either because they are prone to false positives or that they are opinionated enough to not be included as default messages.

 pyflakes: undefined-variable, unused-import, unused-variable